glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

 	"TokenID": ""
 }
 ```
-Copy the new outfit's repository entry UUID from under the `Editor` header text.
+We will need this new outfit's repository entry UUID from under the `Editor` header text.

 Click on the `New item` button again.
 In the new item, replace the contents with:
 ```json